 File Signature.
-A signature of a file or set of files produced using a HASH algorithm.
 A file signature, sometimes called a HASH value, creates a value that is computationally infeasible of being produced by two similar but different files.
-File signatures are used to verify that files are unmodified from their original versions.
+File signatures, a set of files produced using HASH algorithm, are used to verify that files are unmodified from their original version.

 HASH Algorithm.
 An algorithm that maps a bit string of arbitrary length to a shorter, fixed-length bit string.
 (A HASH uniquely identifies a file similar to the way a fingerprint identifies an individual.
 Likewise, as an individual cannot be recreated from his or her fingerprint, a file cannot be recreated from a HASH.
-The HASH algorithm used primarily in the NIST (National Software Reference Library), and this program is the Secure HASH Algorithm (SHA-1) specified in Federal Information Processing Standard (FIPS) 180-1.)
+The HASH algorithm used primarily in the NIST National Software Reference Library (NSRL), and this program, is the Secure HASH Algorithm (SHA-1) specified in Federal Information Processing Standard (FIPS) 180-1.)